astrolabsoftware/spark-kernel-nersc/README.md

 ```

 And then select the kernel `desc-python-pyspark` in the JupyerLab interface.
-Note that the directory `/global/cscratch1/sd/<user>/tmpfiles` will be created if it
+Note that the folders

+- `/global/cscratch1/sd/<user>/tmpfiles`
+- `/global/cscratch1/sd/<user>/spark/event_logs`

-does not exist to store temporary files used by Spark.
+will be created if they do not exist to store temporary files and logs used by Spark.

 **Note** We provide a custom installation of the latest Spark version (2.3.2).
 This is maintained by me (Julien Peloton) at NERSC.
 If you encounter problems, let me know!